-Let me pause to remark to avoid confusion, that in \cite{Diehl_2008} it was shown that local quantum Liouvillians may be used to engineer unique stationary dark states with long-range order (i.e. not pseudolocal states).
+In order to avoid confusion, let me now remark that in \cite{Diehl_2008} it was shown that local quantum Liouvillians may be used to engineer unique stationary dark states with long-range order (i.e. not pseudolocal states).
 I emphasize that there is no contradiction with the work presented here because it deals with time-averaged dynamics rather than the stationary state dynamics.
 As the unique stationary dark state is not clustered, using Lieb-Robinson bounds it follows that the relaxation time of such models cannot be independent of system size \cite{Poulin}.
 In cases where the relaxation time diverges the long-time average need not equal the exact stationary state average, cf. \cite{ZnidaricRelaxation,HoshoGap}.
 Moreover, \cite{Diehl_2008} shows uniqueness only for the exact 0 eigenvalue and it would be interesting to check what happens for purely imaginary eigenvalues as they also contribute to the long-time dynamics.

 Let us now step away from far-from-equilibrium dynamics for the moment, and see what we can say about dynamics near equilibrium.
 Let us assume that the system is in a clustering equilibrium state in the sense that $\omega\circ\tau_t=\omega$.
-A very useful concept in that case is the Mazur bound \cite{Mazur,Ilievski_2012} for the Drude weight \cite{DrudeFF}, which provides a lower bound for the susceptibilities and ballistic transport.
-It is given in terms of quasilocal charges and it's finite frequency version \cite{Marko2} sufficient for our purposes reads,
+A very useful concept in that case is the Mazur bound \cite{Mazur,Ilievski_2012} for the Drude weight \cite{FiniteFreqDrude}, which provides a lower bound for the susceptibilities and ballistic transport.
+It is given in terms of quasilocal charges and its finite frequency version \cite{Marko2}, which is sufficient for our purposes, reads,

 where $A_j=\sum_x a^{(j)}_x$, $O=\sum_x o_x$, $[H,A_j]=\lambda A_j$ and we assume that $A_j$ are orthogonal in the sense $\omega(A^\dagger_j A_k)=0$ if $k\neq j$.
 It has long been conjectured that the Mazur bound saturates if all the $A_j$ are known \cite{QL4,karrasch2017proposal}.
 A partial result for finite systems called the Suzuki equality exists \cite{SUZUKI1971277,Dhar_2021}, but this conjecture remained unproven in the thermodynamic limit where it would have deep implications for e.g. superconducting transport in the linear response regime \cite{sirker2020transport}.